mklimek001/elevators-management-system/README.md

 The floors, at which the elevator stops can be dynamically changed during the program's execution (for example, by calling the elevator from a panel on a floor or  inside the elevator).

 When an elevator is called from a floor panel, the algorithm checks if it's possible to send an empty elevator to this floor.
-It is allowed when
+It is allowed when:
-1. There is at least one available elevator, and no other elevator will stop on that floor while moving in this direction.
+1. there is at least one available elevator, and no other elevator will stop on that floor while moving in this direction.
-2. More than half of the elevators are available, and at most one other elevator will stop on that floor while moving in this direction.
+2. more than half of the elevators are available, and at most one other elevator will stop on that floor while moving in this direction.

 In such cases, the nearest available elevator is selected to go to that floor.